More Community Foundation

 WHY WE DO WHAT WE DO

-More Community Foundation’s purpose is to give long-term, meaningful assistance to the communities in which MORE operates and to empower local people.
+More Community Foundation’s purpose is to provide long-term, meaningful contribution to community development

 HOW WE DO WHAT WE DO